jevgenix/jevgenix/README.md

 ### - I’m currently studying BIT at Laurea University of Applied Sciences,

-### - and also taking courses at Helsinki University :mortar_board:
+### - and also taking IT-courses at Helsinki University :mortar_board:

 ### - I am focused on Full-stack technologies(MERN)/mobile-app development and Data Analysis using Python🌱